ActiDoo/clusterrebootd/docs/CI_PIPELINE.md

   SBOMs, checksums, signatures, and public key copy) is uploaded via `actions/upload-artifact` for manual inspection.

+## Stage 3 – Release Automation

+Release publication now rides on a dedicated workflow that runs whenever a tag matching `v*` is pushed or when operators trigger it manually via `workflow_dispatch`.
+The job reuses the pinned Go toolchain and packaging dependencies from the CI stages, then:

+- Derives the semantic version from the tag (dropping the leading `v` when present) so Debian/RPM metadata match the release identifier.
+- Materialises cosign signing material from base64-encoded repository secrets (`RELEASE_COSIGN_KEY`, `RELEASE_COSIGN_PUB`, and optionally
+  `RELEASE_COSIGN_PASSWORD`).
+When secrets are omitted the workflow emits unsigned packages but still generates checksums and SBOMs.
+- Executes `make package` and `packaging/scripts/verify_artifacts.sh` to build and validate artefacts exactly as the packaging CI job does.
+- Uses `actions/github-script` to call GitHub’s `generateReleaseNotes` API so the release body captures the changelog since the previously published release.
+- Creates (or updates) the GitHub Release for the tag and uploads every file in `dist/packages/`—packages, SBOMs, aggregated checksum manifests, per-artefact hashes, and signatures—deleting stale assets before re-upload so reruns remain idempotent.

 ## Security, Stability, and Performance Considerations

 - **Supply Chain:** All reusable actions are referenced by commit SHA rather than